 - Teacher, Lincoln Park High School

-- Collaborate with faculty and peers to deepen understanding of Francophone literature and culture of France and other French-speaking nations
+- Collaborate with faculty and peers to deepen understanding of the literature and culture of France and other French-speaking nations

 - Arts, Media, and Communications